DymondJacob/mapify/README.md

 #App has NO syntax errors

-# It Does correctly throw errors when no/wrong information is put into form fields,
-#Make sure you enter in the form fields correctly, and do not leave them blank
+# It Does correctly throw errors when no/wrong information is put into form fields so make sure you enter in the form fields correctly, and do not leave them blank

 #Installation Process